Updated: Dec 12, 2020

-The next morning we’d planned to ride together and take the road that looped Lago Gral Carrera, hitting Puerto Rio Tranquilo and Puerto Guadal, then to Chile Chico for the crossing into Argentina again.
+The next morning we’d planned to ride together and take the road that looped Lago Gral Carrera, hitting Puerto Rio Tranquilo and Puerto Guadal, then to Chile Chico for the crossing back into Argentina again.

-At one of the photo stops, I noticed an oil stain on the side of tire and then saw where oil had begun to leak from the right side of my final drive.
+At one of the photo stops, I noticed an oil stain on the side of my rear tire and then saw where oil had begun to leak from the right side of my final drive.
 A sick feeling hit me, as I’ve begun to expect something to happen to the bike every time I swing a leg over it.
 Unreasonable, yet unstoppable, as I’ve had more than enough issues and the final drive on BMW’s have a history of failures, especially on bikes past 60,000 miles.
-Luckily it was from the right side seal and not the left, so it meant the drive bearing might not be failing.
+Luckily it was from the right side seal and not the left, so it meant the drive bearing might not be failing...

 My mind was elsewhere on the oil leak and "what if's" the rest of the way to Puerto Ibañez where the winds had become extreme.
 Making turns in the town weren’t easy with the howling gusts.
 Passing the police checkpoint showed the flags shredded and almost stiff from the wind, an indicator of the climate.
-Gingerly parking at the ferry building, the view of the ship was a nice sight and it sat stable in the heavy wind.
+Gingerly parking at the ferry building, the view of the ferry was a nice sight and it sat stable in the heavy wind.
 Inside the shelter of the office, we were told we could get on a standby list for the 8 pm ferry as it was full that day.
-We did and then had to wait 7 hours in the town.
+We did, and then had to wait 7 hours in the tiny community.

 Almost big enough for me and the bike to fit!

-Finding some lunch killed some time at the local cafe and then the rest of the time was spent watching the waves and listening to the howling wind and creaking roof of the waiting area until around 7, when the vehicles began arriving.
+Finding some lunch killed a little time at the local cafe and then the rest of it was spent watching the waves and listening to the howling wind and creaking roof of the waiting area until around 7, when the vehicles began arriving.
 Charlie was nervous we wouldn’t make the boat but I felt confident that they could squeeze a couple of bikes into such a large vessel.
 We stood outside the office and the security guard waved us up to get a numbered ticket, a good sign.
 In a few, we were inside and the smiling agent accepted our credit cards and rewarded us with tickets for the ferry.
 It was costly for the two hour ride, almost $10 US for a bike and rider :D

 After loading onto the ship, we headed up to the top deck to enjoy the ride across as the light faded, the blasting winds making it chilly as the sun set.
 I met a German photographer using a double camera system to shoot stereo images of his travels to be viewed on 3D television.
 We had a good chat about his backpacking around the region, and despite my efforts to joke, he responded with just a stare.